Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: Convergence Analysis

 where $h_n(\xx(t))=\tlambda_n-u_n(\xx(t))$.
 Intuitively, ignoring resets and projections in iterations \eqref{iter-comm} and \eqref{iter-nocomm}, the ToP algorithms employ a noisy discretization of this ODE.
 We formally show how this ODE relates to our iterations later.

-By definition of a ToW game, this ODE satisfies the property $\frac{\partial h_n}{x_m}>0$ for all $n\neq m \in\NN$.
+By definition of a ToW game, this ODE satisfies $\frac{\partial h_n}{\partial x_m}>0$ for all $n\neq m \in\NN$.
 Such an ODE\ is called a \textit{cooperative ODE} \cite{coop-1, coop-systems}.
 We have already assumed that there exists an equilibrium point for this ODE in the region $\XX^{o}$ (Assumption \ref{assu-delta}(a)).
-Then this class of ODEs have certain desirable convergence properties, which we restate in the following lemma: \begin{lemma} The ODE in \eqref{ode} satisfies the following properties: \begin{enumerate}[label=(\alph*)] \item \cite[Theorem 2.1]{coop-mini} For initial conditions in an open dense set, the solutions of \eqref{ode} converge to an equilibrium. \item \cite[Theorem 5.6]{coop-review} There exists a minimal equilibrium $\xx_*$ of \eqref{ode} such that any other equilibria $\hat{\xx}$ satisfies $x_{*_n}\leq \hat{x}_n$ for all $n\in\NN$. \item \cite{coop-systems} The dynamical system described by \eqref{ode} is monotone, i.e., if there are two solutions $\xx(\cdot)$ and $\xx'(\cdot)$ of \eqref{ode} with $\xx(0)\geq \xx'(0)$, then $\xx(t)\geq \xx'(t)$ for all $t\geq0$. \end{enumerate} \end{lemma} The first statement of the lemma implies that solutions of the ODE \eqref{ode} converge to an equilibrium point that satisfies the QoS requirement.
+Then this class of ODEs has certain desirable convergence properties, which we restate in the following lemma: \begin{lemma} The ODE in \eqref{ode} has the following properties: \begin{enumerate}[label=(\alph*)] \item \cite[Theorem 2.1]{coop-mini} For initial conditions in an open dense set, the solutions of \eqref{ode} converge to an equilibrium. \item \cite[Theorem 5.6]{coop-review} There exists a minimal equilibrium $\xx_*$ of \eqref{ode} such that any other equilibria $\hat{\xx}$ satisfies $x_{*_n}\leq \hat{x}_n$ for all $n\in\NN$. \item \cite{coop-systems} The dynamical system described by \eqref{ode} is monotone, i.e., if there are two solutions $\xx(\cdot)$ and $\xx'(\cdot)$ of \eqref{ode} with $\xx(0)\geq \xx'(0)$, then $\xx(t)\geq \xx'(t)$ for all $t\geq0$. \end{enumerate} \end{lemma} The first statement of the lemma implies that solutions of the ODE \eqref{ode} converge to an equilibrium point that satisfies the QoS requirement.
 The last two statements together imply that any solution of the ODE initiated in the region $[\mathbf{0}_N,\xx_*]$ stays in $[\mathbf{0}_N,\xx_*]$ for all $t$.
 The following lemma shows that the equilibrium $\xx_*$ is a stable equilibrium with probability 1: \begin{lemma} The equilibrium point $\xx_*$ is a stable equilibrium point for the ODE \eqref{ode} with probability 1.
 Moreover, it is a Locally Asymptotically Stable Equilibrium (LASE) \cite[B.3]{Borkar-book}. \end{lemma} \begin{proof} Let $u(\cdot)$ be the vector function $(u_1(\cdot),\ldots,u_N(\cdot))^T$.
-Then $Dh(\xx)=-Du(\xx)$ for all $\xx$, where $Dh(\xx)$ and $Du(\xx)$ denote the Jacobians of functions $h$ and $u$, respectively, computed at $\xx$.
-Then Sard's Lemma \cite{sard} states that the image of points for which the Jacobian $Du(\cdot)$ is nonsingular has Lebesgue measure zero, i.e., the set of points $\mathbf{z}$ such that $u(\xx)=\mathbf{z} $ and $Du(\xx)=0$ has Lebesgue measure zero.
-Let this set with Lebesgue measure zero be denoted by $\ZZ$.
-Since each $\btlambda$ is chosen uniformly from the set $[\lambda_n,\lambda_n+\delta]$, $\btlambda\notin \ZZ$ with probability 1.
-This implies that $Dh(\xx_*)$ is nonsingular a.s.\ which implies that the equilibrium point $\xx_*$ is a.s.\ isolated.
-Using Assumption \ref{assu-delta}(b), the Jacobian $Dh(\xx_*)$ does not have purely imaginary eigenvalues a.s.\ and hence the equilibrium $\xx_*$ is hyperbolic a.s.
-Theorem 4.1.1 from \cite{Borkar-prospect} states that if the minimal equilibrium $\xx_*$ is hyperbolic, then it is a stable equilibrium.
-We know that the solutions of \eqref{ode} converge, and hence $\xx_*$ is also a LASE. \end{proof} Lemma \ref{lemma:stable} implies that any solution of the ODE initiated in $[0,\xx_*]$ will converge to the equilibrium point $\xx_*$ and hence $\xx=\mathbf{0}_N$ is in the domain of attraction of the LASE $\xx_*$.
-We use this fact later in Lemma \ref{lemma:high-prob}.
-The next lemma, based on \cite[Section 5.1]{kushner-yin}, argues about the convergence of the iteration \eqref{iter-nocomm} in the FDToP algorithm to an ODE and therefore to equilibria. \begin{lemma} Under assumptions \ref{assu-delta}-\ref{assu-step}, the following two statements hold: \begin{enumerate}[label=(\alph*)] \item The iterates of Algorithm \ref{nocommalgo} asymptotically track the solutions of the ODE
+Then $Dh(\xx)=-Du(\xx)$ for all $\xx$, where $Dh(\xx)$ and $Du(\xx)$ are the Jacobians of functions $h$ and $u$, respectively, evaluated at $\xx$.
+Sard's Lemma \cite{sard} states that the image of the set of points for which the Jacobian $Du(\cdot)$ is singular has Lebesgue measure zero, i.e., the set